icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 A Broadcaster will listen for events from the Orchestrator to make sure it has valid event routing information.
 The Orchestrator is responsible for emitting an ICRC-72 event that provides the Broadcaster with its assigned subscriptions and publications.

-This makes each Broadcaster also as Subscriber.
+This makes each Broadcaster also a Subscriber.

 Work flow:

 1. Broadcaster registers as a Subscriber to the namespace `icrc72:broadcaster:sys:{principal as Text}` by calling the icrc72_register_subscription method.
 2. Broadcaster will receive Broadcaster assignments via a notification that has a data structure as follows:

-  - `icrc72:broadcaster:publisher:add`: Array[ Array[Text, Blob]] - optional - Publisher the Broadcaster can expect events for.
+  - `icrc72:broadcaster:publisher:add`: Array[ Array[Text, Blob]] - optional - namespace, Publisher Principal as Blob - Publisher the Broadcaster can expect events for.
-  - `icrc72:broadcaster:publisher:remove`: Array[ Array[Text, Blob]] - optional - Publisher the Broadcaster is no longer responsible for.
+  - `icrc72:broadcaster:publisher:remove`: Array[ Array[Text, Blob]] - optional - namespace, Publisher Principal as Blob - Publisher the Broadcaster is no longer responsible for.
-  - `icrc72:broadcaster:subscriber:add`: Array[ Array[Text, Blob]] - optional - Subscriber the Broadcaster can expect events for.
+  - `icrc72:broadcaster:subscriber:add`: Array[ Array[Text, Blob]] - optional - namespace, Subscriber Principal as Blob -Subscriber the Broadcaster can expect events for.
-  - `icrc72:broadcaster:subscriber:remove`: Array[ Array[Text, Blob]] - optional - Subscriber the Broadcaster is no longer responsible for.
+  - `icrc72:broadcaster:subscriber:remove`: Array[ Array[Text, Blob]] - optional - namespace, Subscriber Principal as Blob - Subscriber the Broadcaster is no longer responsible for.
-  - `icrc72:broadcaster:relay:add`: Array[Array[Text, Blob]] - optional - subscriptions being added as a relay and the target relay canister
+  - `icrc72:broadcaster:relay:add`: Array[Array[Text, Blob]] - optional - namespace, targetBroadcaster Principal as Blob - subscriptions being added as an relayed subscription and the target event relayer canister
-  - `icrc72:broadcaster:relay:remove`: Array[Array[Text,Blob]] - optional - subscriptions being removed as a relay and the target relay canisters to remove
+  - `icrc72:broadcaster:relay:remove`: Array[Array[Text,Blob]] - optional- namespace, targetBroadcaster Principal as Blob - subscriptions being removed as a relayed subscription and the target event relayer canisters to remove
-  - `icrc72:broadcaster:relayer:add`: Array[Array[Text, Blob]] - optional - relayer being added as a relay and the target relay canister
+  - `icrc72:broadcaster:relayer:add`: Array[Array[Blob]] - optional - targetBroadcaster Principal as Blob - broadcaster being added as an event relayer and the target broadcaster
-  - `icrc72:broadcaster:relayer:remove`: Array[Array[Text,Blob]] - optional - relayer being removed as a relay and the target relay canisters to remove
+  - `icrc72:broadcaster:relayer:remove`: Array[Array[Blob]] - optional - targetBroadcaster Principal as Blob - broadcaster being removed as an event relayer and the target broadcaster

 3. Once the Broadcaster receives an event, it needs to pull the needed data from the Orchestrator that it needs to fulfill its job.
 This includes pulling publication info and subscription info.